tombreges/Colr/README.md

 Hello.

-Koalr is simple lightweight css color library that provide css color code for well known world's brands.
+Koalr is simple lightweight css color library that provide css color code for well known world's brands. <br/>
 It currently an Alpha version and highly not recommended for production project.

-** Tombreges
+> Tombreges.